pavi-ninjaac/spam_or_ham_fsec/initial_thoughts.md

 Note: ***PCA seems to be the better option for me here.***

 # Step 3: Handle Imbalance dataset.
-- 1 | try re-sampling.
+- Try re-sampling.
+Hybrid: Over-sampling + under-sampling + weighted models.
-- 2 | Give more wight to the minority class.
+- Give more wight to the minority class.
-- 3 | Evaluation metric: We can't use Accuracy here.
+- Evaluation metric: We can't use Accuracy here.
 Use Precesion and recall and F1-score. (both FP and FN is important here.)

 SMOTE - oversampling not good for the embedding data, because embedding comes with a lot of complex sematic interconnect relationships.